-Caldecott Foundation teacher and long distance athlete Peter Lane has conquered his greatest challenge to date: running sixty nine miles in less than twenty three hours with “The Wall”.
+Caldecott Foundation teacher and long distance athlete Peter Lane has completed his greatest feat to date: running sixty nine miles in under twenty three hours and conquering “The Wall”.

-As part of the process to help himself complete the extensive distance, Peter broke up the race into sections and focused on reaching each checkpoint.
+As part of the process to help himself go the distance, Peter broke up the race into sections and focused on reaching each checkpoint.

 “I limped into the pit stop at forty four miles ready for a complete change of kit and a warm meal.
 I couldn’t run at all now but I managed to get a reasonable pace walking, determined to finish.
 This was the toughest point – so many runners were dropping out and it was so tempting to pack in and get back to a nice hotel room.”

-At the fifty five mile point, Peter was joined by two fellow runners who were also now walking and by working together, the three of them pushed through to the next checkpoint.
+At the fifty five mile point, Peter was joined by two fellow runners who were also now walking.
+By working together, the three of them pushed through to the next checkpoint.

 “My Dad hadn’t slept, following my progress on the online tracker all night and it was a nice surprise to see he had got up at dawn to walk down and join me for the final mile.
 I crossed the line twenty two and a half hours after leaving Carlisle.”

-Looking back on the experience, Peter says he learned a lot about himself, particular during the most challenging sections of the race between the forty fourth and fifty fifth mile.
+Looking back on the experience, Peter said he learned a lot about himself, especially during the most challenging sections of the race: between the forty fourth and fifty fifth mile.